Statcheck: History

 Statcheck was first developed in 2015 by Michele Nuijten of Tilburg University and Sacha Epskamp of the University of Amsterdam.
 Later that year, Nuijten and her colleagues published a paper using Statcheck on over 30,000 psychology papers and reported that "half of all published psychology papers [...] contained at least one p-value that was inconsistent with its test".
 The study was subsequently written up favorably in Nature.
 In 2016, Nuijten and Epskamp both received the Leamer-Rosenthal Prize for Open Social Science from the Berkeley Initiative for Transparency in the Social Sciences for creating Statcheck.

-In 2016, Tilburg University researcher Chris Hartgerink used Statcheck to scan over 50,000 psychology papers and posted the results to PubPeer; he subsequently published the data he extracted from these papers in an article in the journal Data.
+In 2016, Tilburg University researcher Chris Hartgerink used Statcheck to scan over 50,000 psychology papers and posted the results to PubPeer; they subsequently published the data they extracted from these papers in an article in the journal Data.
 Hartgerink told Motherboard that "We're checking how reliable is the actual science being presented by science".
-He also told Vox that he intended to use Statcheck to perform a function similar to a spell checker software program.
+They also told Vox that they intended to use Statcheck to perform a function similar to a spell checker software program.
 Hartgerink's action also sent email alerts to every researcher who had authored or co-authored a paper that it had flagged.
 These flaggings, and their posting on a public forum, proved controversial, prompting the German Psychological Society to issue a statement condemning this use of Statcheck.
 Psychologist Dorothy V.M.
 Bishop, who had two of her own papers flagged by Statcheck, criticized the program for publicly flagging many papers (including one of her own) despite not having found any statistical errors in it.
 Other critics alleged that Statcheck had reported the presence of errors in papers that did not actually contain them, due to the tool's failure to correctly read statistics from certain papers.

 Journals that have begun piloting the use of Statcheck as part of their peer review process include Psychological Science, the Canadian Journal of Human Sexuality, and the Journal of Experimental Social Psychology.
 The open access publisher PsychOpen has also used it on all papers accepted for publication in their journals since 2017.